narravaganza/narravaganza.github.io/acknowledgements.markdown

 ## Chatty Chakras
 Improved with feedback from the BA Writers Group

+## Live at the Baby Seal
+Improved with Feedback from Alejandro J.

 ## Reliable Massage
 Inspired by a Writers Group that shall remain unknown